-Much depends on your job, however you should be highly proficient in your job duties in the first year at a minimum.
+Many of the expectations will depend on your job, but you should be highly proficient in your job duties within the first year, at a minimum.
 A great way to figure out your goals is to sit with your manager to clarify expectations.
 Also ask yourself, “How will I become proficient so I can operate on my own 90% of the time?”
-Employers need talent individuals who add value really from day one.
+Employers need talented individuals who can add value from day one.

-What’s one trait that all candidates need if they want to work in this cause area (population health) regardless of role?
+What’s one trait that all candidates need if they want to work in healthcare regardless of role?

-What misconceptions do people have about your cause area?
+What misconceptions do people have about working in healthcare?

-That you have to be a clinician to work in healthcare.
-We have IT, fundraising, marketing, PR, finance, HR, we have sales and business development.
-You can translate your skills to a role.
+You don’t have to be a clinician to work in healthcare.
+We have IT, fundraising, marketing, PR, finance, HR, sales, and business development.
+Whatever your specialty, you can translate your skills to a role in healthcare.